What to watch for after a hospital stay or illness

 What to Watch for at Home

-The first thing is medication management.
+Medication management comes first.
 In the hospital, someone handed them their medications.
 At home, someone has to remember to take them, or they have to remember to take them.
 If your parent comes home with a new medication regimen (which they usually do), watch carefully to see if they're actually taking what they're supposed to take.
-Missed medications can cause serious problems.
-They can cause medical issues, they can affect cognition, they can slow recovery.
+According to CMS data, medication errors after hospital discharge are one of the leading causes of readmission among Medicare beneficiaries.
+Missed medications can cause serious problems, affect cognition, and slow recovery.

 Watch their physical recovery.
 Are they able to use the bathroom independently, or do they need help?
 Are they sleeping at reasonable times, or is their sleep pattern completely disrupted?
 Are they eating?
 Sometimes people come home from the hospital with reduced appetite, and that's normal.
 But if they're barely eating anything, that's a problem.
 A body that's not nourished can't recover well, and a brain that's not nourished can't think clearly.